Skip to main content

 Basic Usage

-By default, the Codex SDK runs in the current working directory and requires a Git repository for safety.
-This prevents errors from code modifications.
+By default, the Codex SDK runs in the current working directory and requires that directory to be inside a Git repository unless you disable the check.
+For pure code-generation evals that should not touch the filesystem, use sandbox_mode: read-only.

 promptfooconfig.yaml